mdom/dtgrep/README.md

 # DESCRIPTION

-Do you even remember how often in your life you needed to find lines in a log file falling in a date range?
-And how often you build brittle regexs in grep to match entries spanning over a hour change?
+Do you even remember how often in your life you needed to find lines in a log in a date range?
+And how often you build brittle regexps in grep to match entries spanning over an hour change?

-go-dategrep hopes to solve this problem once and for all.

-If go-dategrep works on a normal file, it can do a binary search to find the first and last line. go-dategrep can also read from stdin and compressed files, but as it can't do any seeking in those files, we have to parse every line until we find the first falling in our date range.
-But at least we don't have to wait to reach end of file.
-As soon as we find the first date not in the range, go-dategrep terminates.

-The lines are merged and will not be printed in argument order.
+With dtgrep you don't have to.
+It features

+* efficient binary search on normal files
+* read bzip and gzip files without external dependencies
+* automatically sort files
+* merge lines from different files in output stream
+* do as little work as necessary
+* flexible syntax to declare date ranges

 # EXAMPLES